The Construct State and the Book of Mormon: Evidence of an Ancient Hebraic Text?

 |Pages per Each Possessive||13||7||18|

-The obvious question is why possessives using an apostrophe would be twice as frequent in the first and last parts of the Book of Mormon as in the middle half.
+The obvious question is why possessives using an apostrophe would be half as frequent in the first and last parts of the Book of Mormon as in the middle half.
 A traditional LDS view of the Book of Mormon would hypothesize that this marked difference reflects some stylistic difference among the different ancient Book of Mormon authors.
 The following table crunches the numbers to see if this explanation is plausible.
 Sections that quote or parallel the Bible at length (of about a chapter or longer) are omitted from this analysis.

 |Author||Books (Canonical Order)||Pages (1830)||Possessives (Apostrophe)||1 Per Pages|